MindscapeHQ/raygun4android/README.md

 **-renamesourcefileattribute** is optional.
 This causes the file names of your code to all appear as “SourceFile” in the stacktrace.
 This is for added secrecy so that your actual file names can not be seen in the application package.
 Even with a mapping file, the original file names can not be resolved, which is not so good for debugging.
 If you don't mind your file names being kept, then feel free to remove this line for the extra debugging help.

-### Gradle Task
+### Proguard Gradle Task

-Instead of uploading mapping.txt manually after each deployment, you can use the **uploadProguardMapping** task in the yaygun group of Gradle tasks.
+Instead of uploading mapping.txt manually after each deployment, you can use the **uploadProguardMapping** task in the Raygun group of Gradle tasks.

 You will find an example of how to do this in the sample app.
 Go to the **app** module's build.gradle file and look for the **createRaygunProguardTask** function.